Diego Martínez Torrón: Career

 Martínez Torrón is known for his scholarly work on José de Espronceda, having produced a critical edition of Espronceda's complete works.
 He has been a speaker at many of the major universities in Europe and the United States.
 A specialist in nineteenth and twentieth century Spanish literature he has published numerous books on Spanish Romanticism, with interpretive contributions and unpublished texts.
 He has edited the most faithful edition of the complete works of authors such as José de Espronceda and the Duque de Rivas.
 He has also written about Lista and Quintana and the work of Spanish progressive liberals from the early nineteenth century to the end of the period of Romanticism.
+He thinks that it is necessary to anticipate the beginning of spanish romanticism to 1798 with the poems of Quintana, and José Marchena, the young Rivas and other authors.
 He has studied the poetic thought of Juan Ramón, Octavio Paz and José Bergamin.
 He has also dedicated numerous studies to the works of Cervantes.
 He has studied the narrative of Álvaro Cunqueiro, Juan Benet, Azorín and has published the first annotated edition of El Ruedo Ibérico of Valle-Inclán.
 His concept of literary methodology stems from a new, non-Marxist approach to the binomial ideology and literature.
 He has edited Don Quixote, studying the thinking of Cervantes.